low-rb/dependency/README.md

 # LowDependency

-Dependency Injection where you get to keep control of the constructor.
+Automatic Dependency Injection where you get to see and keep control of the constructor.

 ## Injection